kdorfmanUMN/GANs_SCFT/README.md

 ## Overview
-This repo is part of the submitted work [Generative Block Polymer Phase Discovery](http://doi/), which describes a method to train Deep Convolutional Generative Adversarial Networks (DCGANs) to generate initial guess fields for self-consistent field theory (SCFT) simulations for phase discovery.
+This repo is part of the submitted work [Generative Block Polymer Phase Discovery](http://doi/), which describes a method to train Deep Convolutional Generative Adversarial Networks (DCGANs) to generate initial guess fields for Self-Consistent Field Theory (SCFT) simulations for phase discovery.

 #### Key Highlights:
 - **Data Source:** 3D density fields of five established block polymer phases from SCFT trajectories.